harry-wood/makers-gonna-make-dundee/deel_03.md

 out bb;
 ```

-You can also use the website http://bboxfinder.com/ (there is no https), zoom to Wageningen, set the EPSG code to 4326 (instead of 3857), click the square icon, draw a bbox and copy it in the "lon,lat,lon,lat" order.
+You can also use the website http://bboxfinder.com/ (there is no https), zoom to Dundee, set the EPSG code to 4326 (instead of 3857), click the square icon, draw a bbox and copy it in the "lon,lat,lon,lat" order.

 ---